How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 Definition and benefits of using Raspberry Pi

-Web server refers to a hardware and software combination that utilizes HTTP and other protocols for data transfer to address clients orders placed through the World Wide Web.
+A Raspberry Pi web server refers to a hardware and software combination that utilizes HTTP and other protocols for data transfer to address clients orders placed through the World Wide Web.
 The primary function of a web server is to store, process, and deliver web pages to clients, usually web browsers.
-The interaction between the client and server follows a client-server model.
+The interaction between the client and server follows a client-server model, which forms the foundation of a Raspberry Pi web server setup.

 HTTP is the protocol used for transmitting hypertext requests and information on the internet.
-It is the foundation of any data exchange on the Web and it is a protocol used to transfer hypertext requests and responses between a client and a server.
+It is the foundation of any data exchange on the Web and it is a protocol used to transfer hypertext requests and responses between a client and a server — for more advanced usage with Raspberry Pi see our detailed guide on the “Raspberry Pi Ubuntu Setup: Installation, Configuration, and Best Use Cases” blog post.

 HTTPS is the secure version of HTTP, where communications between the client and server are encrypted using Transport Layer Security (TLS), formerly known as Secure Sockets Layer (SSL).